Headhunted to Another World: Kingdoms and Demihuman Tribes

 The usurper emperor of Kuryū.
 A greedy, twisted and sadistic despot who lives solely for his own pleasure, he does not care about the nation and its people.
 He has the special ability to perceive and control sound, thus making him keenly aware of everything going on around him.
 He has Ulmandra kidnapped and intends to wed her in order to take revenge on the privileged Kuryū nobles, especially the imperial family.
-During his wedding, however, he is attacked by Uchimura and Vahn.
+During the ceremony, he is attacked by Uchimura and Vahn.
 After Uchimura survives a dive into a mana-destroying poison which does not affect him due to his innate nonmagical nature, and which was used by Buzzan as his favorite method of execution, Buzzan, foolishly believing that they have switched the poison with a fake, shatters the vessel containing it, thus dousing himself with the substance and depowering himself in the process.
 After Vahn ascends to the throne, Buzzan is banished for his crimes.